QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

     #    c_paths.append(c_path)

-Here is the number of active infections:
+Here is the number of active infections and mortality with the :math:`v(t) = 0.01` baseline.

 .. code-block:: julia